Dino's Italian Food in Lakewood closing after 58 years

-The red sauce restaurant was opened in October of 1961 and September 30, 2019 will be their last day in business.
+The red sauce restaurant opened in October of 1961.
+The last meal will be served on and September 30, 2019.

 Judy Duren, Dino's daughter and now owner of Dino's Italian Food, said the building and the equipment are just too old.

-The restaurant's legacy, according to Judy, will be what her father gave back to the community and the traditions made in the restaurant.
+The restaurant's legacy, according to Duren, will be what her father gave back to the community and the traditions made in the restaurant.

 Dino's Italian Food currently has 45 employees, 12 of whom have been working there for more than 15 years.